Mythri532/docker/Readme2.md

 **Pod** – smallest unit of  k8s, abstraction over container.Usually one application per pod.Each pod get its own ip address(internal ip address).whenever the pod dies new pod with new ip gets created<br>

 **Service** – Assigns a permannent ip address to a pod.
 Lifecycle of pod and application is not connected.
-Whenever you want to access the app through browser so<<br> external service can be used and if you wantto access the database with public access then we can create internalservice.<br>
+Whenever you want to access the app through browser so external service can be used and if you wantto access the database with public access then we can create internalservice.<br>
 If the url is https://domain-name:port then the request is first forwarded to ingress and then to service.<br>

 **ConfigMap**

-If the application need connection to database endpoint, if the database url changes then it would be difficult task to rebuild the image again.<br>
-So for this purpose configMap component is used in which we configure database url, db username, db password so that any changes can be applied without the need to<br> rebuild the image.It provides external configuratin for your application.<br>
+If the application need connection to database endpoint, if the database url changes then it would be difficult task to rebuild the image again.So for this purpose configMap component is used in which we configure database url, db username, db password so that any changes can be applied without the need to rebuild the image.It provides external configuratin for your application.<br>

 **secret**